Your buyer list is a notes app. That’s the problem.

 - New inventory is matched against every active wishlist the second it’s logged.
 The fit finds you.

-- Outreach arrives pre-written with the buyer’s name, the watch, and the price — ready in whatever channel they prefer.
+- Outreach arrives pre-written with the buyer’s name, the watch, and the price — with quick-channel icons tinted to their preference (email, phone, SMS, Instagram) and the watch’s public share-page link auto-attached.

 Where buyer relationships leak